EnergySage/pytest-quarantine/README.md

 - TODO

-## Issues
+## Getting help

-If you encounter any problems, please [file an issue](https://github.com/bhrutledge/pytest-quarantine/issues) along with a detailed description.
+Submit questions, bug reports, and feature requests in the [issue tracker](https://github.com/bhrutledge/pytest-quarantine/issues).
+Please be as descriptive as you can.
+For bug reports, please include information about your local environment, the steps to reproduce the bug, and any relevant command-line output.

 ## Contributing

 Contributions are very welcome.
 See [How to contribute](./CONTRIBUTING.md) for details.
+All contributors are expected to follow our [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## License